Bayesian Invariance Modeling of Multi-Environment Data: Experiments

-\parhead{Comparison between VI-BIP and ICP-s.} Finally, we provide a detailed comparison between VI-BIP and ICP-s, as they achieve higher precision than other methods.
-We examine the predictions made by VI-BIP with a marginal probability threshold of $t=0.5$, and by ICP-s with a significance level of $\alpha=0.01$.
+\parhead{Comparison between BIP-VI and ICP-screen.} Finally, we provide a detailed comparison between BIP-VI and ICP-screen, as they achieve higher precision than other methods.
+We examine the predictions made by BIP-VI with a marginal probability threshold of $t=0.5$, and by ICP-screen with a significance level of $\alpha=0.01$.
 For a fixed target gene, we take the intersection of predicted invariant feature sets across 3 random seeds per method.
-We find that approximately 42\% (27 out of 67) of correct predictions by ICP-s are also identified by VI-BIP, suggesting some degree of consistency.
-Moreover, VI-BIP is less conservative than ICP-s, with a total of 371 correct predictions -- about 5.5 times as many as ICP-s.
+We find that approximately 42\% (27 out of 67) of correct predictions by ICP-screen are also identified by BIP-VI, suggesting some degree of consistency.
+Moreover, BIP-VI is less conservative than ICP-screen, with a total of 371 correct predictions -- about 5.5 times as many as ICP-screen.